-On this basis, key stakeholders at the regional level - particularly the COMESA Member States, the COMESA Secretariat and the EU - are agreed on the importance of conducting national end-line evaluations of RISM in each of the 16 Member States where the programme has extended its reach.
-These Terms of Reference provide a basis for identifying and co-opting a suitable National Consultant to lead the undertaking of the national end-line evaluation of RISM in Ethiopia.
-It will be borne in mind that the evaluation in Ethiopia will be part of a concurrent multi-country exercise in, possibly, as many as 16 COMESA Member States.
+On this basis, key stakeholders at the regional level - particularly the COMESA Member States, the COMESA Secretariat and the EU - are agreed on the importance of conducting national end-line evaluations of RISM in each of the Member States where the programme has extended its reach.
+These Terms of Reference provide a basis for identifying and co-opting a suitable National Consultant to lead the undertaking of the national end-line evaluation of RISM.